openworm/owmeta/docs/design/project_bundles.rst

 Types
 -----
+Below is a description in terms of lower-level types of some higher-level types referenced above.

-A Tag is an arbitrary string
+* A Tag is an arbitrary string
-A Message Digest is a Base-64 encoding of a string of bytes
+* A Message Digest is a Base-64 encoding of a string of bytes